 Matcha Tea and Its Health Benefits

 Even as people drank green tea in China more than a millennium ago, it became an integral part of the Japanese culture.
-And they named the natural beverage matcha.
+And they called the drink matcha.
 Zen Buddhist monks drank it to stay calm and alert during long periods of meditation.
 These Japanese tea leaves grow in the shade and have notably high chlorophyll content.

 The history and cultivation of the tea is interesting, but what consumers are more concerned about are its health benefits, the biggest of which include:

 Green tea is full of powerful catechins, which are antioxidants that seek out for harmful free radicals in the body.
-Epigallocatechin gallate (EGCG), which is known as a powerful anti-carcinogen, is the most potent catechin that can be found in green tea.
+Epigallocatechin gallate (EGCG), considered as a poteont anti-carcinogen, is the most powerful catechin found in green tea.

 LDL “Bad” Cholesterol Control

-According to a 2011 study featured in the American Journal of Clinical Nutrition, green tea beverages or extracts substantially decrease overall serum cholesterol and LDL cholesterol concentrations.
+A study featured on American Journal of Clinical Nutrition in 2011 showed that green tea beverages or extracts can dramatically reduce total serum cholesterol and LDL cholesterol concentrations.

-A 1999 study featured in the American Journal of Clinical Nutrition revealed that green tea can increase the daily calorie-burning rate of the body by up to 35%.
-Yet another study proved that exercising right after drinking matcha green tea can lead to 25% more fat burned during exercise.
+According to a 1999 study featured in the American Journal of Clinical Nutrition, green tea increases thermogenesis – your body’s day-to-day calorie-burning rate -increases by 8 to 35%.
+Yet another study proved that exercising right after drinking matcha green tea can lead to 25% more fat loss during exercise.

 Since matcha is grown in the shade, it has significantly higher amounts of chlorophyll than any other green tea.
-Leaves’ green color is provided by chlorophyll, which is also known to cleanse the body of toxins, including heavy metals, poisons, dioxins and hormone disrupters.
+Chlorophyll gives leaves their green color and provides detoxification against all kinds of toxins.

-There is five times more L-theanine in matcha green tea than in conventional green tea.
-L-theanine, an amino acid, has the ability to induce alpha wave activity in the brain.
+Compared to conventional green tea, matcha green tea offers up to 5 times more L-theanine.
+L-theanine is an amino acid that can induce alpha wave activity in the brain.
 Stress is known to trigger the brain’s beta wave activity, causing a more agitated state.
 Alpha wave activity produces the exact opposite effect.
-Matcha does contain some caffeine, but its “jittery” effects are easily counterbalanced by the relaxing properties of L-theanine.
+Matcha does have caffeine too, but its “jittery” effects are easily neutralized by L-theanine’s by relaxing properties.

 Have a cup of matcha green tea to get that afternoon lift or each time you need a bit more alertness and concentration.
-Matcha green tea is the best substitute for coffee as it gives an energy boost without the headaches of a coffee crash .
+Matcha green tea is the best alternative to coffee because it gives your energy a boost without the headaches that a coffee crash can bring.

 Finally, matcha green tea leaves are known to have vast amounts of easily-absorbable dietary fiber.
-Dietary fiber offers plenty of benefits, the most popular of which are blood sugar management and constipation relief.
+Dietary fiber offers many benefits, but it is mostly known for providing constipation relief and blood sugar management.